-Dr. Nisha Patel's specialty is allergy & immunology.
-She takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Nisha Patel specializes in allergy & immunology.
+Dr. Patel is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

-Dr. Roberto Di Nicolo is a physician who specializes in allergy & immunology.
-Patients rated him highly, giving him an average of 4.5 stars out of 5.
-Dr. Di Nicolo is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Roberto Di Nicolo's specialty is allergy & immunology.
+His patients gave him an average rating of 4.5 out of 5 stars.
+He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 Conditions / Treatments

 Medicare Patient Ethnicity